House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How To Replace Sliding Windows In 7 Steps (with Pictures)

 Sliding windows are similar to sliding doors.
-They slide horizontally, rather than vertically like sash windows.
-They do require more horizontal space than a single panel window takes up, but they don’t need the vertical space that a sash demands.
+They slide horizontally rather than vertically like sash windows.
+They require more horizontal space than a single-panel window takes up, but they don’t need the vertical space that a sash demands.

-Also known as gliding windows, they tend to be lighter and easier to operate than a sash window and replacing the sliding window is a relatively easy job, although there are some essential steps and some potential hazards.
-If in any doubt, it may be best to get a professional to replace the sliding window for you.
-It can save money in the long run and may prevent you or whoever you roped in to help, from getting injured.
+Also known as gliding windows, sliding windows are lighter and easier to operate than sash windows, and replacing a sliding window is a relatively easy job.
+However, there are a few essential steps and potential hazards to consider.
+If you’ve never replaced windows, it may be best to get a professional to replace the sliding window.
+It can save money in the long run and may prevent you from getting injured.

 When dealing with windows and any type of glass, safety is paramount.
-Smashed glass is a serious hazard, and it can be very difficult to clear up efficiently.
+Smashed glass is a serious hazard and can be very difficult to clear up.
 If the window is on the ground floor, the replacement should be relatively easy, but if it is above the ground floor you will need secure ladders and assistance from another person.
-Do ensure you have good gloves, strong boots, and someone to help carry a large window.
+Ensure you have good gloves, strong boots, and someone to help carry a large window.

 Equipment And Materials

-As with most DIY projects, having the right tools and the proper materials will make the job a lot easier.
-Depending on the type and size of sliding windows you have, you will need some or all the following items:
+As with most DIY projects, having the right tools and materials will make the job much easier.
+Depending on the type and size of sliding windows you have, you will need some or all of the following items:

-If the stationary pane of glass is not broken and you can find a replacement that fits into the slider, you can replace the slider window without having to replace stationary panes or window frame sections.
+If the stationary pane of glass is not broken and you can find a replacement that fits into the slider, you can replace the slider window without replacing stationary panes or window frame sections.

 How Do I Remove a Stationary Sliding Window?

-There may be occasion when you need to remove the stationary panels of a sliding window installation.
-To do this, hold the top of the panel firmly with one hand and strike the upper section of the vertical frame with a rubber mallet.
+There may be occasions when you need to remove the stationary panels of a sliding window installation.
+Hold the top of the panel firmly with one hand and strike the upper section of the vertical frame with a rubber mallet.
 This should loosen the top section and allow you to lift the panel out of the bottom of the frame.

 Image Credit: Andrew Angelov, Shutterstock